JakubCzarnik/deep-learning-from-scratch/README.md

 ## Training Results
 ##### Generative Adversarial Network .
 Despite the use of dense layers instead of CNNs and the lack of regularization, you can see clear numbers at the end.
-I also noticed during the training that the model tends to mode colappse, generating more and more ones, which basically seems like a logical decision since it is the simplest number to generate.
+I also noticed during the training that the model tends to mode collapse, generating more and more ones, which basically seems like a logical decision since it is the simplest number to generate.

 ![GAN Training](readme_files/gan_training.gif)
 ##### Classifier.
 The model was evaluated on the entire validation dataset (10,000 images) at each epoch.
-In the 470 epoch, the model achieved an incredible 98.3% accuracy on validation data.
+At epoch 470, the model achieved an incredible 98.3% accuracy on validation data.

 ![Classifier Training](readme_files/classifier.png)
 ## License